Expensive tissue hypothesis: Further research

-Another study done by Huang, Yu, and Liao investigated the possible effects of gut microbiota in the expensive tissue hypothesis among vertebrates.
-Researchers have investigated various symbiotic gut bacteria as well as other microorganisms that have coevolved in the human or other animals digestive tract.
-These microbiotas have evolved to form mutually and beneficial relationships with their host, they are important for immune function, nutrition and human physiology and any disruption in the gut can lead to gastrointestinal dysfunction like obesity for example.
-Several studies have also shown that the diversity and the composition of the gut microbiota vary topographically and temporarily.
-This is because specific bacteria have been linked to the host’s food intake as well as the use of nutrition and energy metabolism.
+A 2018 study by Huang, Yu, and Liao investigated the possible effects of gut microbiota in the expensive tissue hypothesis among vertebrates.
+Researchers have investigated various symbiotic gut bacteria as well as other microorganisms that have coevolved in the digestive tracts of humans and other animals.
+These microbiotas have evolved to form mutually beneficial relationships with their hosts, and play important roles in immune function, nutrition, and physiology.
+Any disruption in the gut can lead to gastrointestinal dysfunction like obesity, for example.
+Several studies have also shown that the diversity and composition of gut microbiota vary topographically and temporarily.
+This is because specific bacteria have been linked to the host's food intake as well as the use of nutrition and energy metabolism.
 Any changes or modifications of the microbial landscape in the gut can lead to several complex and dynamic interactions throughout life.
-Additionally, the choice of the host is strongly associated with the diversification and complexity of the microbial, for instance, the study illustrates that diet high in fat increases the level of Bacteroidete and decreases the level of Firmicute in children’s gut, the study also theorized that diet quality is also related to gut size.
+Additionally, the choice of the host is strongly associated with the diversification and complexity of the microbiota; for instance, the study illustrated that a diet high in fat increases the number of bacteria belonging to the phylum Bacteroidetes and decreases the number belonging to the Firmicutes in children's guts, and also theorized that diet quality is related to gut size.

-The study also found out that gut size has also seen coevolution in brain size, partly because both the brain size and gut are one of the most energetically costly organs in vertebrates body.
-Based on the expensive tissue hypothesis, higher energy expenditure of vertebrates with larger brains has to balance out by following a similar decrease in other energetically consuming organs; in this case, its gut size.
-There has also been evidence that shows that vertebrates with larger brains have evolved to balance out the energetic expenditure required by trading off with the gut size.
-For example, researchers have found a negative correlation between brain size and gut size in guppies as well as Omei wood frog Gut microbiotata a responds to diet quality in a way that influences the metabolism of the host.
-For instance, improving energy yield in the host or altering the metabolic pathways is one of the main processes that drive the trade-off between brain size and gut size.
-This process is also correlated with the ETH hypothesizes because the brain size increases when energy input is at a high level due to consumptions of extra diet and the overall increase constant energy input.
-However, after several investigations, the study could not find strong evidence to support that brain size is negatively correlated to the gut microbiota in the vertebrates.
+The same study also found that gut size has also seen coevolution alongside brain size, partly because the brain and the gut are both among the most energetically costly organs in vertebrate bodies.
+Based on the expensive tissue hypothesis, the higher energy expenditure of vertebrates with larger brains is balanced by a corresponding decrease in the energy consumed by other energetically costly organs, e.g. the gut.
+Some evidence also suggests that vertebrates with large brains have evolved to balance out the energetic expenditure by trading off with gut size.
+For example, researchers have found a negative correlation between brain size and gut size in guppies as well as the Omei wood frog.
+Gut microbiota respond to diet quality in a way that influences the metabolism of the host.
+For instance, improving energy yield in the host by increasing the efficiency of certain metabolic pathways is one of the main processes that drives the trade-off between brain size and gut size.
+This process is also correlated with the ETH hypothesis because brain size increases when energy input is at a high level due to consumption of high-energy diets and the overall increase in constant energy input.
+However, after several investigations, the study did not find strong evidence to support the notion that brain size is negatively correlated with gut microbiota in vertebrates.